julelang/manual/src/concurrency/channels.md

 ## Send/Recv on nil Channels

-Any send or receive operation on a `nil` channel will block execution of the coroutine indefinitely.
+Any send or receive operation on a `nil` channel will block execution of the thread indefinitely.

 ## Select Statement